suessflorian/postgres-query-federation/README.md

 [Grafana](https://github.com/grafana/grafana) is a very popular monitoring and observability platform that namely supports the ingestion of [an increasing list](https://grafana.com/docs/grafana/latest/datasources) of datasources.
 However, Grafana defines a datasources via a single connection.
 Problems:

 - In a tenant per database architecture, the tenant count would linearly affect the quantity of data sources required for full monitoring coverage.
-- This is especially a problem with regard to multi-service architectures (for example, [nano-services](https://github.com/movio/red) 😉 jk jk), as service boundaries are quite commonly define database boundaries.
+- This is especially a problem with regard to multi-service architectures (for example, micro-services), as service boundaries are quite commonly define database boundaries.
 This suggests service count could also linearly affect the quantity of data sources required for full monitoring coverage.

 Consequently creating quite a bit of management overhead: